minaminao/ctf-blockchain/src/Ethernaut/README.md

 # Ethernaut Solver with Foundry
-Note: All commands below need to be executed in the root directory of this repository.
+Note: All commands below need to be executed in the root of this repository.

-Challenge contracts and exploit contracts: [/src/Ethernaut](/src/Ethernaut)

 **Table of Contents**
 - [Common Settings](#common-settings)